Basic sweet shortcrust pastry is a beautiful thing. It can be used for pies, tarts and pastries of all sorts.

 Follow those simple rules, and you should be fine.

-On a clean worksurface or in a large bowl, place the flour, sugar, salt and cubed butter.
+- On a clean worksurface or in a large bowl (or in a food processor or stand mixer fitted with paddle attachment), place the flour, sugar, salt and cubed butter.

-Crumble the butter into the dry ingredients with your fingertips until the mixture resembles coarse breadcrumbs.
+- Crumble the butter into the dry ingredients with your fingertips (or pulse in a food processor/ mix on a low speed with a stand mixer fitted with paddle attachment) until the mixture resembles coarse breadcrumbs.